Dr. Lal Gunasinghe

 Q: How does the work culture in Singapore compare to that of Sri Lanka?

-A: In general, Singaporean workers take great pride in their work and possess a strong sense of national identity.
+In general, Singaporean workers take great pride in their work and possess a strong sense of national identity.
 They are dedicated to upholding this image through their efforts.

 Workers are well rewarded for their contributions as many businesses in Singapore have profit sharing arrangements tied to company performance.
 This encourages staff to go the extra mile to ensure their companies’ success, creating a win-win situation for both employers and employees.